 2019-2020 WMS PIAA and Eligibility Forms

-- New PIAA and WMS eligibility forms are available on the WMS athletics web page in May 2019.
+- New PIAA and WMS eligibility forms are available under the Forms and Information section below.
 These forms are also available in Mr. Burke’s office at the middle school.

 - Section 6 of the PIAA forms requires that your student-athlete’s physical must be dated on or after June 1, 2019 by their primary physician.
 This is important to note if your child has his/her annual visit before June 1, 2019.